Skip to content

 Information for Ukrainian guests in Hertfordshire.

-Getting started – if you're new to the Homes for Ukraine scheme
+Getting started – if you're a Ukrainian guest

 If you're a Ukrainian guest, ask your host to let Hertfordshire County Council know you have arrived.
-They should email H4Ukraine@hertfordshire.gov.uk and tell us:
+Your host should email H4Ukraine@hertfordshire.gov.uk and tell us:

 • your full name(s) and dates of birth